 We often introduce videos through our blog, which we heartily recommend you follow, of course (see side bar to sign up!) but here we gather together selected videos in one place for easy reference.

-For a basic introduction to the BODdrum range, here is John Blackwell, founder and designer, demonstrating the different sizes and skins available, and our range of beaters.
+For a basic introduction to the BODdrum range, here is John Blackwell, founder and designer, showing and playing the different sizes and skins available, and demonstrating our range of beaters.

 The Talking Bodrhán